gggraph/Cyber_Cave/README.md

 </p>

 User can paint on any mesh who have uv coordinate by using painter objects.
 There is actually 3 type of painters : brushes, pens and sprays.
 All are customizable in the unity editor.
 You can add more painting tools by adding **Painter** component to any gameobject of the scene.
 You can add more surface for painting, adding **Paintable** component to any mesh of your choice.

 Painting actions are synchronized through the network, it allows multiple users to experiment drawing on the same canvas, share theirs paintings...

-Paintable object's textures can be exported as .svg file or .gcode files, ready to be print with 2d plotter.
+Paintable object's textures can be exported as .svg file or .gcode files.

 ###  Sculpt mesh with marching cubes